matkoch/MassTransit/docs/advanced/signalr/sample.md

 > dotnet run
 ```

-An type in a message to broadcast to all connections.
+A type in a message to broadcast to all connections.
 You will see the message in your browsers chat messages